fission-codes/fission-server/design/api.md

 ---

-This fetches the latest account information.

 ### GET `/api/v0/account/:username/did`

----
+Find out an account's DID.
+This information may be substituted by DoH & a DNS record in the future.

 **Authorization**: *Unauthenticated*